Incisional & Excisional Biopsy

 • X-ray or ultrasound may be used to locate the area being biopsied.

-If sedation was used, you will need to recover for an hour or two.
-You will need a ride home, as you will not be allowed to drive.
+If you were sedated, you will need to recover for an hour or two.
+You will need a ride home because you will not be allowed to drive.

-As the numbing medication wears off, you may have some discomfort.
+If you got numbing medication, as it wears off you may have some discomfort.
 You may also have light bleeding where the biopsy was done.
 This is normal.

-A hematoma, or a pocket of blood, can form at the site of the biopsy.
+A hematoma, or a pocket of blood, can form where you had the biopsy.
 This can be uncomfortable but should get better over the next few days.
-If you have extreme pain, you should call your provider right away.
+If you have a lot of pain, call your provider right away.

-How do I receive the results of my biopsy?
+How do I get the results of my biopsy?

-Your tissue sample is reviewed by a pathologist under a microscope and a report is written.
-The report will give your provider information about normal and not normal findings.
-Your provider will discuss your results with you.
+Your tissue sample is looked at by a pathologist under a microscope and a report is written.
+The report will give your provider information about the findings.
+Your provider will talk with you about the results.

 Beard Cj, Ponnarasu S, Schmieder GJ.
 Excisional Biopsy.
 [Updated 2021 Sep 2].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2022 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK534835/